lowrycito/handbook/pages/study-manual-general-handbook-2-supporting-individuals-and-families.md

 “In these sacred responsibilities, fathers and mothers are obligated to help one another as equal partners” (“The Family: A Proclamation to the World”).
 They prayerfully counsel together and with the Lord.
-They make decisions together in unity and love, with full participation of both.

 Image

-A family studying the Come Follow Me lesson.
+dad teaching family

 2.2

-## The Work of Salvation and Exaltation in the Home
+## God’s Work of Salvation and Exaltation in the Home

 The First Presidency said, “The home is the basis of a righteous life” (First Presidency letter, Feb.
 11, 1999).
-In their homes, individuals and families engage in the work of salvation and exaltation.
-This work consists of four divinely appointed responsibilities:
+In their homes, individuals and families engage in helping God accomplish His work of salvation and exaltation.

-  * Living the gospel of Jesus Christ (see 1.2.1)

-  * Caring for those in need (see 1.2.2)

-  * Inviting all to receive the gospel (see 1.2.3)

-  * Uniting families for eternity (see 1.2.4)

-To support members in doing the work of salvation and exaltation at home, Church leaders encourage them to establish a home where the Spirit is present.
+To support members in doing God’s work of salvation and exaltation at home, Church leaders encourage them to establish a home where the Spirit is present.
 They also encourage members to honor the Sabbath day, study and learn the gospel at home, and hold weekly home evening.
 Leaders give special emphasis to